How To ApplyStep 1: Apply for Admission

 Health Career Students

-Students interested in pursuing a health career must fill out a separate Health Careers application in addition to the MCC new student application.
+Students interested in pursuing a health career must fill out a separate Health Careers Application in addition to the MCC new student application.
 There is no charge for the health career application.
-Health Career applications are available in the Admissions Office and for download.
-Applications for the Occupational Therapy Assistant, Physical Therapist Assistant, and Respiratory Care programs are accepted all year long.
+Health Career Applications are available in the Admissions Office and for download.
+Applications for the Occupational Therapy Assistant and Respiratory Care programs are accepted all year long.
 Please consult program coordinators for specific deadlines.
-Completed Health Careers applications should be sent to Teresa Blake email@example.com, 860-512-2704, in the Allied Health Department, MS# 17.
+Completed Health Careers Applications should be sent to Teresa Blake email@example.com, 860-512-2704, in the Allied Health Department, MS# 17.
 A separate application is not required for the Therapeutic Recreation and Health and Exercise Science programs.
-For more information, please contact the Program Cooordinator.
+For more information, please contact the Program Coordinator.

 If seeking transfer credit, students must meet all application requirements, be currently enrolled in an associate degree or certificate program, and provide official transcripts from all colleges, universities or ESL programs attended.
 Students interested in having their prior college transcript evaluated, and courses transferred to their MCC transcript, must have an official transcript sent to the Admissions office.
 A preliminary evaluation may be emailed to a student, upon request, and used for advising purposes.
 After a transcript has been evaluated, students may meet with an advisor during walk-in hours: Tuesday 1:30–3:30 p.m. or Wednesday 9:30 a.m.–12:00 p.m., or contact their Program Coordinator for advising.

-Students interested in taking courses at MCC, who are enrolled in another college or university, and do not intend to transfer courses to MCC, do not need to submit an official college transcript but must show proof of having met pre-requisites (an unoffical transcript or online print-out is sufficient).
+Students interested in taking courses at MCC, who are enrolled in another college or university, and do not intend to transfer courses to MCC, do not need to submit an official college transcript but must show proof of having met pre-requisites (an unofficial transcript or online print-out is sufficient).
 Please call 860-512-3217 or 860-512-3214 for additional information.

 Students who are returning after a two-year or more absence must complete a new application, but do not have to pay the $20 application fee.
 Students who have applied and never registered at MCC must complete a re-application form but do not pay the $20 application fee.